 It is a week of mystery as much festivity.
 The myth is, in Harlem, a week can extend into a month.
 The exact physics behind the apparent phenomena remains unknown, but I suspect it has something to do with losing grasp of time.
 If this month long “week” festival has taught me anything, it is my perception of the neighborhood is only one facet of a society that I have only ever known in books.

 Spanning all of August, Harlem Week, also marks the end of Summer.
-It is simultaneously a celebration of the receding year’s harvest and an opportunity to kickback and enjoy the fruits of one’s labor.
+It is simultaneously a celebration of the preceding year’s harvest and an opportunity to kickback and enjoy the fruits of one’s labor.
 It is a moment of individual and collective reflection.
 As fall arrives, with it follows cooler weather, changing leaves, longer nights, shorter days, a new year, and a new harvest to sow and reap.

 The streets today, A Summer in Harlem, are noticeably full of movement.
 Along 135th and Nicholas, Frederick Douglass, Adam Clayton Powell Jr, and Malcom X, there are various events and exhibitions showcasing live Memphis/Harlem music performances, a makeshift mini-dance battle, fashion, soul food, arts, and marketplaces.